-On average over the quarter, the Firm had more outflows reported on the LCR than inflows.
-Therefore, Net Outflows were calculated as Outflows less inflows.
-When inflows exceed outflows (as was the case in the prior quarter), allowable inflow amounts are capped at 75% of aggregate cash outflows to ensure that reporting entities hold a minimum HQLA of at least 25% of total cash outflows.
+On average over the prior quarter, the Firm's reported inflows exceeded 75% of the reported outflows.
+This caused inflow amounts used in the prior quarter LCR calculation to be capped at 75% of cash outflows, as the rule is designed to ensure that reporting entities hold a minimum HQLA of at least 25% of total cash outflows.